ticketevolution/ticketevolution-php/README.txt

 ---------------
 Ticket Evolution Framework for PHP.

+May 22, 2011
+Added ability to store seating chart urls in the tevoConfigurations table.
+In order to do so you will need to run the update_Tevo_tables.mysql script in the scripts folder.

 May 20, 2011
 Added data-loaders which is a handy app for caching the data locally in MySQL.
-To use it you will need to run teh create_tables.mysql script in scripts folder.
+To use it you will need to run the create_tables.mysql script in scripts folder.

 Added sortResults() method to ResultSet to allow for sorting of results.